To the Members of

 Report on the Audit of the Ind AS Financial Statements

-We have audited the accompanying Ind AS financial statements of Continental ControlsLimited. (the "Company") which comprise the Balance Sheet as at March 312019 the Statement of Profit and Loss (including Other Comprehensive Income) the Statement ofCash Flows and the Statement of Changes in Equity and the Statement of Cash Flows for the year ended on that date andnotes to the financial statements including a summary of the significant accountingpolicies and other explanatory information (hereinafter referred to as"the financial statements")
+We have audited the accompanying Ind AS financial statements of Continental ControlsLimited. (the "Company") which comprise the Balance Sheet as at March 31 2020the Statement of Profit and Loss (including Other Comprehensive Income) the Statement ofCash Flows and the Statement of Changes in Equity for the year ended on that date andnotes to the financial statements including a summary of the significant accountingpolicies and other explanatory information (the "financial statements").

-In our opinion and to the best of our information and according to the explanationsgiven to us except for the effects of the matter described in the Basis for QualifiedOpinion section of our report the aforesaid financial statements give the informationrequired by the Companies Act 2013 ("the Act") in the manner so required andgive a true and fair view in conformity with the accounting principles generally acceptedin India of the state of affairs of the Company as at March 31 2020 and its profit total comprehensiveincome its cash flows and the changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 (the "Act") in the manner so required and give a true andfair view in conformity with the Indian Accounting Standards prescribed under section 133of the Act read with the Companies (Indian Accounting Standards) Rules 2015 as amended("Ind AS") and other accounting principles generally accepted in India of thestate of affairs of the Company as at March 31 2020 and its profit total comprehensiveincome its cash flows and the changes in equity for the year ended on that date.

 Basis for Opinion

 Key Audit Matters

 Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the financial statements of the current period.
 These matterswere addressed in the context of our audit of the financial statements as a whole and informing our opinion thereon and we do not provide a separate opinion on these matters.
-Wehave determined the matters described below to be the key audit matters to be communicatedin our report:

-Information Other than the Financial Statements and Auditor's Report Thereon
+Information Other than the Financial Statements and Auditors' Report Thereon

-Our opinion on the financial statements does not cover the other information and we donot express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we donot and will not express any form of assurance conclusion thereon.

 If based on the work we have performed we conclude that there is a materialmisstatement of this other information we are required to report that fact.
 We shall bereporting separately if any such situation arises.